pbailey/pbailey.github.io/_posts/2018-04-11-introduction.md

 title: The Valhalla Platform is Coming!
 ---

-Hello Vikings.welcome to Valhalla - Our Game Development Platform for the future!
+Hello Vikings, welcome to Valhalla - Our Game Development Platform for the future!

 We are excited to welcome you to our blogging site.